-XIII.XIV.
+XIII.
 Transfers

 When an asset is exchanged between departments, the Capital Asset Team will transfer the asset in the PSAM system.
 The Capital Asset Transfer Form shall be used to identify an asset transfer between City departments.
-The transfer must be approved by both the transferor and transferee departments before an asset is transferred.
+The transfer must be w S 12∣Page approved by both the transferor and transferee departments before an asset is transferred.

-XIV.XV.
+XIV.
 Placed In Service Assets